 Helene Weinstein: When he tweeted the news about Charles Barron, Heastie said that Assemblywoman and Ways and Means Committee Chair Helene Weinstein had also tested positive for the virus.
 Shortly after the announcement, Brooklyn Democratic Party Chairwoman Rodneyse Bichotte said she had been in contact with Weinstein and that the lawmaker was in good shape.

 Ritchie Torres: After experiencing symptoms for several days and learning that a senior staff member had tested positive, New York City Councilman Ritchie Torres tweeted that he had tested positive for the coronavirus on March 16.
-The first member of the City Council to test positive, he is now symptom free, though he said in early April that he is still anxious about leaving his Bronx apartment, where he has been self-isolating.
+The first member of the City Council to test positive, he is now symptom free, though he said in early April that he was still anxious about leaving his Bronx apartment, where he had been self-isolating.

 Melinda Katz: Queens District Attorney Melinda Katz tested positive after learning on March 21 that she had been exposed to someone with the coronavirus.
-After a few days of a low-grade fever, the former Queens borough president said she is no longer experiencing any symptoms.
+After a few days of a low-grade fever, the former Queens borough president said she was no longer experiencing any symptoms.

 Mark Levine: On March 23, New York City Councilman and Health Committee Chairman Mark Levine tweeted that he was experiencing coronavirus symptoms, namely a fever and a dry cough.
-Levine has emerged as a staunch advocate for preserving test kits for those most in need, saying that he would not be seeking a test for himself and would instead shelter at home.
+Levine subsequently emerged as a staunch advocate for preserving test kits for those most in need, saying that he would not be seeking a test for himself and would instead shelter at home.

 John Miller: On March 27, NY1 reported that John Miller, the NYPD’s intelligence and counterterrorism chief, had tested positive for the virus.